Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Numerical tests

 \subsection{Initial Shock}

 Finally, the stochastic Riemann problem (\ref{shock}) with an initial shock will be covered.
 Here, the initial condition is

-with uncertain strength located at $x_0 \in [0,1]$ and stochastic polynomial $p(\xi) = b\xi$ of first order.
-For the numerical tests, the parameters $a=1$, $b=0.2$ and $x_0 = 0.5$ were considered.
+with uncertain strength located at $x_0 \in [0,1]$ and function $p( \xi(\omega)) = b\xi(\omega)$.
+For the numerical tests, the parameters $a=1$, $b=0.2$ and $x_0 = 0.5$ are considered.
+As described in section~\ref{subsec:reference-solutions_shock}, Dirichlet boundary conditions are used.
 This problem has also been treated by Pettersson et al. \cite{pettersson2009numerical,pettersson2015polynomial} and thus allows a comparison of the numerical results.
 Note that the reference solution $\uref$ was derived in the previous section \ref{subsec:reference-solutions_shock} as the analytical solution of the system (\ref{BurgerGalerkinUQ}) of infinite order.
-For the numerical computations however, the polynomial chaos expansion is again truncated to $M=3$ and the system (\ref{BurgerGalerkinUQ}) is solved numerically.
-For $t=0.5$, Figure~\ref{fig:shock-CPR-vs-FV} displays the expectation $\E(u)$ and variance $\Var(u)$ of the numerical solutions from the SBP CPR and FV methods.
-There, also $\E(u)$ and $\Var(u)$ of the reference solution $\uref$ are illustrated.
-While $N=\num{2 500}$ elements were used for the SBP CPR method with polynomial degree $p=3$, for the corresponding FV methods $N = \num{10 000}$ elements were used.
-Thus, the numbers of degrees of freedom remain the same.
-For both methods, \num{100 000} time steps were used.
+For the numerical computations, however, the polynomial chaos expansion is truncated and the system (\ref{BurgerGalerkinUQ}) is solved numerically.

+Figure \ref{fig:shock_M_1_2_3__p_0__N_100_3200} displays the expected value $\E[u]$ and the variance $\Var(u)$ of the reference solution and different numerical solutions for $p=0$ at time $t=0.5$.
+The numerical solutions are computed for $N=100,3200$ and $M=1,2,3$.